Nicolás Almagro: 2009

 In January, Almagro participated in the 2009 Heineken Open, held in Auckland, New Zealand.
-The fourth seed at the event, Almagro received a bye into the second round, where he defeated Yen-Hsun Lu of Chinese Taipei in three sets, 6–7, 6–3, 6–2.
-This gained him entry into the quarterfinals, where he was defeated in straight sets 3–6, 2–6 by American Sam Querrey, sixth seed at the event.
+The fourth seed at the event, Almagro received a bye into the second round, where he defeated Lu Yen-hsun of Taiwan in three sets.
+This gained him entry into the quarterfinals, where he was defeated in straight sets by American Sam Querrey, sixth seed at the event.

 At the Australian Open, Almagro won in the first round of the tournament for the first time, making it to the third round before losing to Gaël Monfils.
 At the 2009 Brasil Open, where Almagro was the defending champion and top seed, he lost in the quarterfinals to Frederico Gil in two tiebreak sets, 6–7, 6–7.
-At the Abierto Mexicano Telcel, Almagro successfully defended his 2008 win, defeating Monfils in the final, 6–4, 6–4.
+At the Abierto Mexicano, Almagro successfully defended his 2008 win, defeating Monfils in the final, 6–4, 6–4.

 Almagro's next tournament was the 2009 Sony Ericsson Open, an ATP Masters Series event where he was seeded 19th.
-After receiving a bye into the second round, he was defeated by Taylor Dent in a third-set tiebreak, 2–6, 6–2, 7–6.
+After receiving a bye into the second round, he was defeated by Taylor Dent in a third-set tiebreak.

 At the French Open, he made it through to the third round, but lost to countryman, Fernando Verdasco in straight sets.

 At Wimbledon, he reached the third round, but was stopped easily by recent French Open runner-up Robin Söderling.
 In the first round, he scraped his way through after trailing 7–6, 7–6, 5–4, 40–30 with Juan Mónaco serving on match point.
 In the second round, he led Karol Beck two sets to love, only to find himself again fighting in five sets to survive.
 Nicolas won by 6–4, 7–6, 3–6, 3–6, 7–5.

-At the US Open, Almagro lost in the third round to fellow Spaniard Rafael Nadal.
+At the US Open, Almagro lost in the third round to fellow Spaniard Nadal.
 Before this, he defeated Belgian Steve Darcis in the first round, before getting past American Robby Ginepri in a 4 hr 15 min five-set match in the second round.

 In the subsequent ATP Masters 1000 tournament in Paris, Almagro once again fell to Nadal.
 Despite having five match points and the opportunity to serve for the match in the third set, Almagro lost, 6–3, 6–7, 5–7.